Audio Format Requirements

 Loudness and Mastering

 What is LUFS?
 Loudness Units Full Scale is a measurement of perceived loudness.
 Lower numbers mean quieter audio.
-Platforms normalize audio to these targets, so overly loud masters get turned down.
+Platforms normalize audio to their target levels, so overly loud masters get turned down.

 Avoiding Quality Loss